-- a) Action: Enact Mare Brook Watershed Management Plan, 2022-2032 - b) Action: Create more stringent Stream Protection delineation and requirement standards for the town to avoid and pre-emptively avert the type of degradation and impairment experienced with Mare Brook.
-Recommendation is to increase to 100 foot setback instead of 75 feet. - c) Action: Review the new septic system inventory to identify potential hazards to water quality, especially regarding: density in growth zone, age/condition, and possible solutions.
-In particular: ~~the Maquoit Road-trailer parks, two Old Bath Road-trailer parks, and Lisbon Road neighborhoods, as well as developments along Laurel, Juniper, Hemlock, Melden, Cushnoc, Tarratine, and Sandhill roadways.~~ - d) Action: Identify at-risk coastal flowages into Maquoit & Middle Bays (statewide significant habitat) "At-risk" should include looking at agricultural runoff, soils/sedimentation, slope conditions, development pressure, and dialog with the Coastal Resource Manager.
-These could be targets for future/pre-emptive Watershed Management Plans - i.e. Maquoit Brook, Bunganic Stream, Miller Stream, etc.
+- a) Action: Enact Mare Brook Watershed Management Plan, 2022-2032 - b) Action: Create more stringent Stream Protection delineation and requirement standards for the town to avoid and pre-emptively avert the type of degradation and impairment experienced with Mare Brook. - c) Action: Review the new septic system inventory to identify potential hazards to water quality, especially regarding: density in growth zone, age/condition, and possible solutions.
+In particular Maquoit Rd trailer park, two Old Bath Road trailer parks, as well as developments along Laurel, Juniper, Hemlock, Melden, Cushnoc, Tarratine, and Sandhill roadways. - d) Action: Identify at-risk coastal flowages into Maquoit & Middle Bays (statewide significant habitat) "At-risk" should include looking at agricultural runoff, soils/sedimentation, slope conditions, development pressure, and dialog with the Coastal Resource Manager.
+These could be targets for future/pre-emptive Watershed Management Plans-i.e. Maquoit Brook, Bunganuc Stream, Miller Stream, etc. - e) Action: Prohibit or limit the use of synthetic pesticides, fertilizers, lawn chemicals, or other pollutants in all shoreland zones and stream protection. - f) Action: Identify and inventory all point-source pollution locations that may or may not be monitored by the DEP, MRRA, or other locally responsible agencies-possibly including junkyards, decommissioned waste facilities, storage tanks, etc. These should be prioritized for remediation actions alongside those that are currently undergoing monitoring and remediation. - g) Action: Establish a program to address PFAS and collaborate with landowners to help address known contaminated land and water.